WohlSoft/Moondust-Devkit-Help/EditLevel/Items.md

   :border="true"
 />

 ## BGO

 **Background objects** - is a sceneries.
-But some BGO can have special features: platform movement paths, will define movement paths for moting "platforms", reverser, what will revert platform's speed back.
-Some BGO allows to clibmb on them.
+But some BGO can have special features: platform movement paths, will define movement paths for moving "platforms", reverse block, what will revert platform's speed back.
+Some BGO allows to climb on them.
 BGO can be background and foreground.
 Foreground BGO placing over all other level items.

 _Placing of BGO_